AdityaGarg8/Apple-Firmware/README.md

 The firmware has been extracted from **macOS Montery**.

-For more details refer to this [t2linux wiki].
+For more details refer to this [t2linux wiki](https://wiki.t2linux.org/guides/wifi/).